jeffreytse/jekyll-jeffreytse-blog/_posts/2021-10-31-the-keyboard-shortcuts-in-windows.md

 - Alt-F4: Close the active item, or exit the active app
 - Alt-F8: Show your password on the sign-in screen
 - Alt-P: Display and hide the preview in File Explorer
+- Alt-Shift-P: Display and hide the details preview in File Explorer
 - Alt-Underlined Letter: Perform the command for that letter

 - Ctrl-Esc: Open Start